mandyHahn/mandyHahn/README.md

 ## Hey everyone! 👋

 Welcome to my GitHub profile!
 I'm Amanda Hahn, a new grad University of Guelph with a Bachelors in Honours Computer Science and a minor in Psychology.
-Here you'll mostly find my personal projects, school work that I'm exceptionally proud of, and work from hackathons.
-I also plan on starting more personal projects in the near future, so keep an eye out on my profile for more additions!
+Here you'll find my personal projects, school work that I'm exceptionally proud of, and work from hackathons.
+I plan on starting more personal projects in the near future, so keep an eye out on my profile for more additions!

 <!--
 ### Contact Info: